metaeducation/ren-cpp/doc/build.md

 Windows
 -------

-RenCpp should build with reasonably up-to-date versions of MinGW and Clang.
+Ren/C++ should build with reasonably up-to-date versions of MinGW and Clang.
-It relies on some tricky C++11 features, so it's highly unlikely that RenCpp will build with Microsoft Visual Studio.
+It relies on some tricky C++11 features, so it's highly unlikely that Ren/C++ will build with Microsoft Visual Studio.
 At the time of writing, MSVC still does not support (for instance) constructor inheritance.

-The simplest way to build RenCpp is to use CMake.
+The simplest way to build Ren/C++ is to use CMake.
 These instructions will assume you are doing so and using MinGW, so you will need:

 * [A recent version of MinGW][1]